Tarun Khaitan

 - Cited by the Canadian Supreme Court in Fraser v Canada 2020 SCC 28

-- Cited by the Indian Supreme Court in Nitisha v India 2021 (the introductory chapter co-authored by me was cited)
+- Cited by the Indian Supreme Court in Nitisha v Union of India 2021

 - ‘Wrongs, Wrongfulness, and Blame in Indirect Discrimination Liability’ (co-authored with Dr Sandy Steel) in Hugh Collins and Tarunabh Khaitan eds., Foundations of Indirect Discrimination Law (Bloomsbury 2018) 197–128